Mark Sisco, M.D.

 FDA Approval

 Both types of implants are FDA-approved, though they have different age guidelines—more on that below.
+Both options are approved at any age for breast reconstruction.

 Customizable Sizes, Profiles & Placements